jaredthecoder/awesome-vehicle-security/README.md

 - ["Hopping on the CAN Bus" from BlackHat Asia 2015](https://www.blackhat.com/asia-15/briefings.html#hopping-on-the-can-bus) - A talk from BlackHat Asia 2015 that by the end the audience should "gain an understanding of automotive systems, but will also have the tools to attack them".
 - ["Drive It Like You Hacked It" from DEFCON 23](https://samy.pl/defcon2015/) - A talk and slides from Samy Kamkar's DEFCON 23/2015 talk that includes hacking garages, exploiting automotive mobile apps, and breaking rolling codes to unlock any vehicle with low cost tools.
+- [Samy Kamkar on Hacking Vehicles with OnStar](https://www.youtube.com/watch?v=3olXUbS-prU&feature=youtu.be) - Samy Kamkar, the prolific hacker behind the Samy worm on MySpace, explores hacking into vehicles with OnStar systems.
+- [Remote Exploitation of an Unaltered Passenger Vehicle](https://www.youtube.com/watch?v=OobLb1McxnI) - DEFCON 23 talk by Chris Valasek and Charlie Miller give their now famous talk on hacking into a Jeep remotely and stopping it dead in its tracks.
+- [Adventures in Automotive Networks and Control Units](https://www.youtube.com/watch?v=n70hIu9lcYo) - DEFCON 21 talk by Chris Valasek and Charlie Miller on automotive networks.

 ## Books